ankostis/polyvers/pvlib/README.rst

 ==========
 .. _usage:

-There are 3 ways to use this library:
+There are 4 ways to use this library:
+  - As a :term:`setuptools plugin`;
   - through its Python-API (to dynamically version your project);
   - through its barebone cmdline tool: ``polyversion`` (installation required);